wackywendell/parm/README.md

 Standard Steps
 ----

 1. Make a `Box`
 2. Make an `atomvec`, setting masses, positions, and velocities to 0
 3. Make `interaction`s.
 For neighborlisted interactions, make `neighborlist` first, then make interactions.
     1. Add atoms / pairs to interaction
 4. Make a `collection`.
 Note that the neighborlist has to be added to `trackers`
 5. Run `collection.timestep()` many, many times
     1. Use methods such as `collection.kinetic()` or `collection.temp()` to get statistics
     2. Or use `tracker`s like `RsqTracker` to track running statistics
 6. Write output to files

 Dependencies
 ----

-This library makes use of several Boost libraries, as well as standard C++ template libraries.

-Optionally, this library can be compiled for use as a Python 3.x module.
+ - STL
+ - Boost: primarily for random numbers, also a few odds and ends
+ - (optional) SWIG: for generating Python bindings
+ - (optional) Python: for generating Python bindings
+    - Known to compile for python 3.2-3.4, and probably with 2.6-2.7

 Examples
 ----